desai-sashwat/diabetic-retinopathy-detection/README.md

 DenseNet 169 demonstrated the best performance with a testing accuracy of 97.17% on the augmented dataset.

-## Conclusion
-This research successfully applied deep learning techniques to detect Diabetic Retinopathy from fundus images.
-The results show that DenseNet 169 outperforms other models in terms of accuracy.
-The augmented dataset generally produced better results than the raw dataset, highlighting the importance of data augmentation in medical imaging applications.

 ## Publication
 This work has been published in the IEEE 3rd World Conference on Applied Intelligence and Computing (AIC):